 In the aspect of the primary process in the oxidation–reduction approach, graphite oxidation can be conducted using an electrochemical method or a chemical reaction.
 At present, graphite oxidation reaction using Hummers reagents (sulfuric acid, potassium permanganate, water, and hydrogen peroxide) is considered the most popular chemical method for GrO/GO production in scientific laboratories and industrial factories4–6.
 Manganyl (VII) or Mn(VII) compound, deriving from the mixture of potassium permanganate and concentrated sulfuric acid, is an inexpensive and potent agent for oxidation reactions, but it is also dangerous and explosive at temperatures above 55 °C7.
 Conventional designs of graphite oxidation reaction use a high amount of Mn(VII) compound (graphite: KMnO4 = 1:3 w/w) and the exothermic addition of water to graphite/Mn(VII) reaction mixture, leading to serious risks of thermal runaway explosion and additional energy-consuming cooling/heating processes8.
 Therefore, our recent research papers presented the cascade design of Mn(VII)-based oxidation reaction (using graphite: KMnO4 ratio of 1:2 w/w and two exothermic cascade steps), providing the advantages of process safety, energy saving, and chemical efficiency for scalable production technology3,8.
 As a result, graphite is chemically converted into GrO, a multilayer structure intercalated with water molecules in intersheet galleries.
 When sonicated in water, ultrasonic vibrations and cavitations in aqueous channels exfoliate multilayer GrO into single-layer GO nanosheets.

 Regarding the secondary process in the oxidation–reduction approach, GO nanosheets dispersed in aqueous solution are chemically reduced to obtain RGO nanosheets.
-Our recent paper demonstrated that highly basic ammonia solution at is an effective environment for the reduction reaction3.
+Our recent paper demonstrated that highly basic ammonia solution at pH > 11 is an effective environment for the reduction reaction3.
 In comparison with the reducing agents of hydrazine, hydroiodic acid, ascorbic acid, and sodium borohydride, ammonia solution is more inexpensive and alkaline for synthesizing supramolecular RGO hydrogel3.
 As-synthesized RGO nanosheets still contain a number of oxygen-containing functional groups (C/O ratio of RGO nanosheets is about 4.17) for retaining surface hydration.
 With the water-intercalated hydrogel structure, hydrated RGO nanosheets can be ultrasonically redispersed in water at appropriate concentrations.

 In this manuscript, protocols of cascade design oxidation reaction and highly basic reduction reaction are described for safe, efficient, and scalable production of GO and RGO in laboratory and pilot scales.
 Considerable improvements in the synthetic procedures are reported for scale-up development.
 In the aspect of GrO/GO synthesis, the combinative cascade strategy of adding several chemical units into water is implemented and analyzed to elaborate on the scale-up potential.
 In the aspect of RGO synthesis, GrO precursor structures are electrostatically stabilized, ultrasonically exfoliated, and fully converted into RGO hydrogel.
 The improved procedure of alkaline reduction reaction significantly enhances production efficiency because of the complete conversion of GrO material into RGO hydrogel.
 The RGO hydrogel obtained has good properties of three-dimensional morphology, supramolecular self-assembly, aqueous dispersibility, and graphene-based nanostructures.
 In general, the chemical oxidation–reduction processes produce high-quality products of GrO powder, GO nanosheets, RGO hydrogel, and RGO nanosheets.